 Maintaining Closed Case Files

-Keep all documents, including financial records, in the closed customer virtual and/or paper case file, which is stored for a total of seven years.
+TWC-VR must keep all documents, including financial records, in the closed customer virtual and/or paper case file, which is stored for a total of seven years.

-Field offices only store files for cases closed in the current and preceding fiscal year.
+Field offices are responsible for securely storing closed case files in the current and preceding fiscal year of the case closure.

-Ship all other closed customer paper case files to the Texas Workforce Commission (TWC) Records Management Center (RMC) in accordance with procedures in the TWC Records and Information Management Manual, Records Storage (PDF).
+Upon completion of the fiscal year, field offices are required to ship paper case files that are closed to the Texas Workforce Commission (TWC) Records Management Center (RMC) in accordance with procedures in the TWC Records and Information Management Manual, Records Storage (PDF).

-Retrieve closed customer paper case files from the TWC RMC in accordance with TWC Records and Information Management Manual, Records Storage.
+Staff may retrieve closed customer paper case files from the TWC RMC in accordance with TWC Records and Information Management Manual, Records Storage.

+Staff may retrieve closed virtual case files from the Management Unit where the case file was closed.

 Reopening a Case